5 Finding Information

 USING THE WEB VS. USING LIBRARY SEARCH TOOLS

-Choosing the right tool for the job is not always easy, and as this chapter previously mentioned, the tool you use depends on the topic and the types and amounts of the information needed.
+Choosing the right tool for the job is not always easy, and as this chapter previously mentioned, the tool you use depends on the topic and the types and amounts of information needed.
 In general, it is a good idea to use library tools in conjunction with the Web.
-Most people like Google because it is easier and more convenient to search — Google does not require ANDs and ORs and special symbols — one can type in an entire question as you would ask it to another person.
+Most people like Google because it is easier and more convenient to search — Google does not require ANDs and ORs and special symbols — and one can type in an entire question as you would ask it to another person.
 A simple search will often retrieve millions of results.
-That’s where library tools are superior.
-While they sometimes require you to formulate search statements and choose keywords and use special symbols, library tools usually concentrate on specific formats of information or subject areas.
-It is typically easier to focus a search in a database, and one can choose databases that index specific types of information.
+While they sometimes require you to formulate search statements, choose keywords, and use special symbols, library tools usually concentrate on specific information formats or subject areas.
+It is typically easier to focus a search in a database, and one can choose databases that index certain types of information.

 Beware of the common misconception that library search tools only include “scholarly stuff.”
-While some do, most include a good mixture of both scholarly and popular information.
-For this reason, it is important to examine a source and make an educated judgement about the quality of that source regardless of where you find it.
-Evaluating information quality is covered in the next chapter.
+While some do, most include both scholarly and popular information.
+For this reason, it is critical to examine a source and make an educated judgement about the quality of that source regardless of where you find it.
+Evaluating information quality is covered in Chapter 6: Critically Evaluating Information.

 definition